elhambbi/Assistant_MovieBot/README.md

 - **FAISS** – for fast vector search and retrieval of relevant documents.
 - **HuggingFace Embeddings** – to convert texts into vector representations.
 - **Conversational Memory** – preserves the history of the conversation for contextual continuity.
+- **Gradio** - provides an interactive user interface to chat with the bot.

 The dataset is preprocessed from Wikipedia’s movie plot summaries, chunked, embedded, and indexed locally using FAISS for efficient retrieval.

-Since the dataset is too large, only the top 1,000 documents are used in this project
+Since the dataset is too large, only the movies released after 1990 are considered in this project (the dataset includes data up to the year 2017).

 ---